monyarm/NovelVM/doc/docportal/settings/lan.rst

 Use the LAN tab to control the Local Area Network (local web server).

-For a comprehensive look at how to use ScummVM's built-in LAN functionality, check out our :doc:`../use_scummvm/LAN` guide.
+For a comprehensive look at how to use NovelVM's built-in LAN functionality, check out our :doc:`../use_novelvm/LAN` guide.

 From the Launcher, select **Options**, click the **>** scroll arrow until the LAN tab is visible, and then select the **LAN** tab.